barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - `displayName` (string, required): human-readable name shown in tooling and logs.
 - `summary` (string, required): concise capability description.
 - `inputTraits` (object, optional): declared coverage such as supported languages, formats, strengths, and limitations.
-- `defaultContract` (object or string, optional): baseline output contract (JSON Schema or free-form instructions) the planner can reference if the caller omits a more specific schema.
-- `inputSchema` / `outputSchema` (object, optional): JSON Schema definitions allowing strict validation of the bundle supplied to the capability and the artifact it returns; use when contracts must remain immutable across runs.
+- `inputContract` (object, optional): JSON Schema or freeform contract describing the inputs an agent expects by default.
+- `outputContract` (object, optional): JSON Schema or freeform contract describing the artifact the agent returns by default.
+- `defaultContract` (object, optional, deprecated): legacy alias retained for backwards compatibility; mirrors `outputContract`.
 - `cost` (object, optional): estimates around token usage or pricing tier for planner budgeting.
 - `preferredModels` (array, optional): ranked list of model IDs the agent is tuned for.
 - `heartbeat` (object, optional): heartbeat expectations (intervals/timeout) so the orchestrator can mark stale registrations.